backube/volsync/docs/usage/kopia/troubleshooting.rst

 **Resolution**:

-1. Verify the PVC exists in the correct namespace:
+1. Verify the PVC specified in ``repositoryPVC`` exists in the correct namespace:

    .. code-block:: bash